top of page

 My cat today (Oliver) meeting my daughter for the first time

 I founded Philly Cat Vet to bring kind, thoughtful, feline-focused care to the community I call home.
-I have lived in Philadelphia for more than a decade and am proud to be raising my family here.
+Caring for the cats of Philadelphia, and the people who love them, is truly a privilege.